-Although I tried to help him figure out “workarounds” for the features he didn’t like, (as opposed to Windows 8.1 which he did like) unless a person is using the system day by day, it’s difficult to determine exactly what changes need to be made.
+Although I tried to help him figure out “workarounds” for the features he didn’t like, (as opposed to Windows 8.1, which he did like), unless a person is using the system day by day, it’s challenging to determine exactly what changes need to be made.
 Also, a part of this is about personal preferences.

 His laptop was running very slow but otherwise seemed to be in good shape.
 My Acer 15.6 laptop (5 years old) has been showing signs of a possible crash at any time.
 (I’ve backed up everything, of course).

-Our recent plan was to purchase two new smaller (11.6) Chromebooks since neither of us cared for Windows 10, nor are we Apple people and we appreciated the smaller, lighter size of Chromebooks.
+Our current plan was to purchase two new smaller (11.6) Chromebooks since neither of us cared for Windows 10, nor are we Apple people, and we appreciated the smaller, lighter size of Chromebooks.

-Recently, we purchased one Chromebook with the plan to get it up and running prior to leaving Arizona.
-If we both liked it, we’d purchase another for me this week.
+Recently, we purchased one Chromebook with the plan to get it up and running before leaving Arizona.
+If we both liked it, we’d buy another for me this week.

-After setting up Tom’s compact-sized unit, I noticed a number of features (or lack thereof) that would make it difficult for me to keep records and to do the daily posts.
-It simply isn’t the most sophisticated device for my needs, but works great for email, Facebook, Ancestry, web browsing, managing financial apps and syncing with his Google phone.
+After setting up Tom’s compact-sized unit, I noticed several features (or lack thereof) that would make it difficult for me to keep records and to do the daily posts.
+It simply isn’t the most sophisticated device for my needs but works great for email, Facebook, Ancestry, web browsing, managing financial apps, and syncing with his Google phone.

 After considerable discussion and the fact that I thought by “restoring” Tom’s laptop to basically “clean it up,” I could start using his with a clean slate.

 Over the next several days, I will continue to set up my apps and transfer my files.
-Then, I will do a restore on my old laptop to wipe everything out to see if one of Tom’s sisters can use it.
-If not, before we leave we’ll take it to a computer recycling facility.
+Then, I will restore my old laptop to wipe everything out to see if one of Tom’s sisters can use it.
+If not, before we leave, we’ll take it to a computer recycling facility.

-It will be a big relief to have this behind us, adding to our peace of mind in leaving the US in a mere 9 days.
-There’s yet much to do to be ready by a week from Wednesday on January 29th but as always, we’ll get there.
+It will be a significant relief to have this behind us, adding to our peace of mind in leaving the US in a mere nine days.
+There’s yet much to do to be ready by a week from Wednesday on January 29th, but as always, we’ll get there.